mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     --8<-- "examples/python/snippets/agents/custom-agent/storyflow_agent.py:init"
     ```

+=== "Go"

+    We define the `StoryFlowAgent` struct and a constructor.
+In the constructor, we store the necessary sub-agents and tell the `BaseAgent` framework about the top-level agents this custom agent will directly orchestrate.

+    ```go
+    --8<-- "examples/go/snippets/agents/custom-agent/storyflow_agent.go:init"
+    ```

 === "Java"

     We define the `StoryFlowAgentExample` by extending `BaseAgent`.
 In its **constructor**, we store the necessary sub-agent instances (passed as parameters) as instance fields.
 These top-level sub-agents, which this custom agent will directly orchestrate, are also passed to the `super` constructor of `BaseAgent` as a list.